Skip to content

 Direct Rust builds

-If you only want to build the Rust crate directly and intentionally bypass the Bun and Tauri wrapper, use bun cargo rather than calling cargo yourself.
+If you only want to build the Rust crate directly and intentionally bypass the Bun and Tauri wrapper, use bun cargo rather than invoking cargo yourself.

 Examples: